awslabs/amazon-timestream-tools/tools/python/influxdb_v2_to_v3_migration/README.md

 ## Overview

-The [Amazon Timestream for InfluxDB](https://docs.aws.amazon.com/timestream/latest/developerguide/timestream-for-influxdb.html) [v2](https://docs.influxdata.com/influxdb/v2/) to [v3](https://docs.influxdata.com/influxdb3/enterprise/) migration script allows you to migrate your data from managed InfluxDB v2 to v3.
+The [Amazon Timestream for InfluxDB](https://docs.aws.amazon.com/timestream/latest/developerguide/timestream-for-influxdb.html) [v2](https://docs.influxdata.com/influxdb/v2/) to [v3](https://docs.influxdata.com/influxdb3/enterprise/) migration script allows you to migrate your data from managed InfluxDB v2 to v2 or v3.

 The script is available standalone or as part of an automated solution that deploys an EC2 instance with the script and all prerequisites installed.
 To use the automated solution, see the [`README` in the `automated_deployment/` directory](./automated_deployment/README.md).